Another milestone: Sensex rallies over 52,000 mark for first time ever | Business

 The benchmark Sensex rallied over the 52,000 mark for the first time ever on Monday propelled by gains in the broader market.

-Banks and financial counters were the leading gainers in the market on Monday, with Bajaj Finance, Axis Bank, ICICI Bank, HDFC, Kotak Bank, IndusInd Bank and HDFC Bank rising around 2.60 per cent.
+Banks and financial counters were the leading gainers in the market on Monday, with Axis Bank rising the most by 5.88 per cent, followed by ICICI Bank, Bajaj Finance, SBI, IndusInd Bank, Bajaj Finserv, HDFC and HDFC Bank.

+''Optimistic global sentiment and improving corporate earnings are leading an uptrend in the market dictated by banking and realty stocks,'' Vinod Nair, Head of Research at Geojit Financial Services.

 The benchmark index had closed above the 50,000 mark for the first time ever on February 3 this year, mainly driven by euphoria over the Union Budget.
 It closed above 51,000 mark on February 8.